 Results from 2014; 115 participants came through the program, 38 graduated, 89% of graduates employed at graduation, 44% of graduates participated in an educational or vocational activity, and they have increased program census to 75 participants.
-There have been some that have not made it through the program; 21 terminations and 7 who overdosed and died while in the program.
+There have been some that have not made it through the program; 21 terminations and 7 who overdosed and died.